Health

 What is a Keto Diet?

-It is a diet that makes the body to use ketone bodies as the main energy source instead of glucose.
-Ketone bodies’ production is increased, which is called ketosis.
-The body always stays in a state of ketosis due to the consumption of such a diet.4
+It is a diet that causes the body to use ketone bodies as the main energy source instead of glucose.
+The production of ketone bodies is increased, which is called ketosis.
+The body always stays in a state of ketosis due to the consumption of such a diet.

-In a ketogenic diet, carbohydrates intake is limited.
-High sugar foods and refined products should be avoided.
-Only a limited amount of fruit should be taken.
-Beans, potatoes, and other vegetables are avoided.
+In a ketogenic diet, carbohydrate intake is limited.
+High-sugar foods and refined products should be avoided.
+Only a limited amount of fruit should be consumed.
+Beans, potatoes, and other high-carbohydrate vegetables are avoided.
 Processed foods (like salad dressings) and alcohol intake are also limited.
-Meat, fish, eggs, coconut and avocado oils, herbs, and low carbohydrate vegetables are part of the ketogenic approved diet.3 If a person has a sedentary lifestyle, he should keep his carbohydrates intake in check.5
+Meat, fish, eggs, coconut and avocado oils, herbs, and low-carbohydrate vegetables are part of the approved ketogenic diet.
+If a person has a sedentary lifestyle, they should keep their carbohydrate intake in check.

 Pros and Cons of a Keto Diet